PhilJahelka/PhilJahelka.github.io/docs/README.md

 ## Friday
 ### Arrival at Walker Creek
 People can show up at 1pm and rooms should be open by 2.
 There is not a formal check-in process.
-The WiFi password is: Wireless!
+The WiFi password is: Wireless!.
+Walker Creak meal times are 8AM, Noon, and 6PM.

 ### Beach Details
 The beach is [Dillon Beach](https://maps.app.goo.gl/bKMWqBuhHTdom12Q8) on the north side of Tomales Bay.
 Parking lot is $15/car with maybe street parking in the nearby town.
 We will supply coolers of some seltzer and water, light snacks, sunscreen, and some games.
 Kathryn and Phil will aim to be there from 2-4 pm.
 In early October it can be warm and calm or cool and windy so be sure to check the weather before and plan appropriately.

 ### Welcome Dinner
-Dinner will be served at (TBD), followed by a campfire and s'mores.
+Dinner will be served at 6:00 PM, followed by a campfire and s'mores.
 Phil and Kathryn should show up by 8:30 for hanging out.
 We will provide s'more fixings.

 ### Room Assignments
 As of 9/1 we've been able to accomodate first-choices.
 See map below for guidance.
 Feel free to negotiate swaps amongst yourselves.
 There are bathrooms in each Lodge/bunkhouse and the building labelled bathhouse on the map also has extra showers and bathrooms if needed